3 Ways to Run a Jira Export to Excel (+ Video Tutorial)

 If you make any changes to your data in Excel or CSV upon export, keep in mind that these changes won’t show up in Jira (unless you manually update Jira).
 This means you will likely be doing the work twice or risk having two conflicting data sets.

-3 Ways to Export from Jira to Excel: Overview
+3 Ways to do a Jira Export to Excel: Overview

 Below we unpack three options for exporting data from Jira to Excel.